Penghu

-The Penghu islands first appear in the historical record in the Tang dynasty and were inhabited by Chinese people under the Southern Song dynasty, during which they were attached to Jinjiang County of Fujian.
-The archipelago was formally incorporated as an administrative unit of China in 1281 under Tong'an County of Jiangzhe Province in the Yuan dynasty.
-It continued to be controlled by Imperial China with brief European occupations by the Dutch Empire (1622–1624) and Second French colonial empire (1885), until it was ceded to the Empire of Japan in 1895.
-Japan’s surrender in 1945 ended its colonial rule over the Islands, which has since then been governed by the Republic of China (ROC).
+The Penghu islands first appear in the historical record in the Tang dynasty and were inhabited by Chinese people under the Song dynasty, during which they were attached to Jinjiang County of Fujian.
+The archipelago was formally incorporated as an administrative unit of China in 1281 under Tong'an County.
+It continued to be controlled by Imperial China with brief European occupations by the Dutch (1622–1624) and Second French colonial empire (1885), until it was ceded to the Japanese in 1895.
+The Surrender of Japan in 1945 ended its rule of the archipelago, which has since been governed by the Republic of China (ROC).
 Under the terms of the Sino-American Mutual Defense Treaty and the subsequent Taiwan Relations Act between the ROC and the United States, Penghu is defined and geographically acknowledged as part of Taiwan.

 Penghu Islands rely solely on sea and air transportation, with air transport having a significant role in outside access.
 The islands are served by three local domestic airports: Penghu Airport, Qimei Airport, and Wang-an Airport.
 The Penghu National Scenic Area comprises most of the islands and islets of the archipelago.
 It is also renowned for its unique natural feature of columnar basalt landscape.
 Tourism is one of the main sources of income to the county.